 The class lectures will be asynchronous.
-I will pre-record me talking about macroeconomics, and will plan to release one or two recordings for each lecture that we would have had if life were normal.
-We have 150 minutes of allotted class time per week, and together a given week's recordings will amount to less than that.
+I will pre-record me talking mostly about macroeconomics, and will release a few recordings for each lecture that we would have had if life were normal.
 I will make clear just which of these lectures correspond to which days, and my advice is to keep up with my suggested Monday/Wednesday/Friday viewing schedule.
+While occasionally it might happen that the recordings for a given day are very slightly over 50 minutes, I will make sure that, taken together, a given week's recordings will amount to less than the 150 minutes of allotted class time.